-Have you seen that Christmas advert for Asda this year?
+Do you remember that 2018 Christmas advert for Asda?

 It’s the one where Santa fires a canon and the whole of Christmas avalanches down a hill towards a house.
 A little girl runs out and is delighted by the whole thing.
 Everyone is happy.

-Now I’m not sure whether it’s just me, but that advert cranks up my anxiety levels to pretty much the same level as they’d be if someone started up a jackhammer in my living room.
+Now I’m not sure whether it’s just me, but that year, the advert cranked up my anxiety levels to pretty much the same level as they’d be if someone started up a jackhammer in my living room.

 Because, come 1st December, it feels like a real life Christmas canon has gone off.
 We go from zero to Christmas in 0.6 seconds: Christmas music plays on loop in every shop you go into, tinsel is mandatory on everything and comments on social media about ‘just finishing off my wrapping and I’m ready’ make me go into a cold sweat.